chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **task2_optimisation_Demethylation_GSEAWeb_... .R**: input generation task 2; gene set **Demethylation**
 - **task2_optimisation_tCell_GSEAWeb_... .R**: Input generation task 2;  gene set **t Cell mediated immunity**.

 The input data generated from each of the scripts is stored in folder `Results/Intermediate_results/GSEA_Web/...Raw`.
-These contain the gene expression measurements as well as the phenotype assignments (which are stores in subfolder **Phenotypes**).
+These contain the gene expression measurements as well as the phenotype assignments (which are stored in subfolder **Phenotypes**).

 #### 2. Further preprocessing in Excel